YesWeDont/aoc-2025-2024/README.md

 Run as `aoc <day> [part]`; by default it will run all parts of specified day.

 Unless specified with `-l` solutions are chosen from the 2025 pool of solutions.

-See help message provided by `aoc -h` for more information
+See help message provided by `aoc -h` for more information.

 ## License